laurenmitch/laurenmitch.github.io/project/ai.md

 image: "/img/og-img.png"
 ---

-# Building an AI-Powered Assignment Generator

-When I joined **OpenClass** as an AI Engineer, I wanted to explore how large language models could make instructors’ work easier.
+When I joined **OpenClass**, I wanted to explore how large language models could make instructors’ work easier.
 After completing a focused study in machine learning, I began experimenting with **OpenAI models**, **LangChain**, and the **OpenAI API** to create tools that could generate educational content more efficiently.
 My early experiments with **few-shot prompting** showed promise, but I wanted to take things further by embedding this intelligence directly into the teaching platform.
 <br><br>

 ## Understanding the Problem